jhudsl/Documentation_and_Usability/getting_started.md

 ![Where is the `Use this template` button?](resources/template_button.png)

-Name your repository fill in a short description (If this is an ITCR course, start the repo name with `ITCR_`).
+Name your repository fill in a short description (If this is an ITCR course, start the repo name with ``).

 ![Creating new course repository](resources/creating_new_course_repo.png)